eonk/dar_book/docs/01-intro.md

-# A first lesson about R
+# Week 0: A first lesson about R

 ## Install R & RStudio